olibartfast/GPU-Specialization-Capstone-Project/Readme.md

 # The Underwater Trash Instance Segmentation YoloV8 Inference

 This README provides instructions for performing c++ inference on the [The Underwater Trash Instance Segmentation Dataset](https://conservancy.umn.edu/handle/11299/214865) using various frameworks having both CPU and GPU backends, with the aim of showcasing the differences in inference time between these two devices.
-The dataset with all the training procedure are available at the link [https://learnopencv.com/train-yolov8-instance-segmentation/](https://learnopencv.com/train-yolov8-instance-segmentation/).
+The dataset with all the training procedure is available at the link [https://learnopencv.com/train-yolov8-instance-segmentation/](https://learnopencv.com/train-yolov8-instance-segmentation/).

 I'm, planning to cover the following frameworks and backends: